htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

     | 3                                    | the DAG has been aborted by an       |
     |                                      | ABORT-DAG-ON specification           |
     +--------------------------------------+--------------------------------------+

+The following job ClassAd attributes appear in the job ClassAd only for the *condor_dagman* job submitted under DAGMan.
+They represent job process information about the DAG.
+These values will reset when a DAG is run via rescue and be retained when a DAG is run via recovery mode.

 :classad-attribute:`DAG_JobsSubmitted`
     The total number of job processes submitted by all the nodes in the DAG.